mitchellkolb/living-atlas/README.md

 - **Deployment Plan:**
   - **Staging Environment:** A separate environment that replicates the production setup for testing and validation.
 Uses Docker for containerization and CI/CD tools like GitHub Actions for automated deployment.
   - **Production Environment:** Deployed on cloud platforms such as Netlify for scalability and reliability.
 The backend APIs are hosted on a Render.com server.
-PostgreSQL database is managed via ElephantSQL with regular backups and monitoring.
+The PostgreSQL database is managed via ElephantSQL with regular backups and monitoring.

 #### Files and Structure
-- `/client`: This folder contains the all the front end code.
+- `/client`: This folder contains all the front-end code.
-- `/backend`: This folder contains the all code that is required to run the backend.
-Additionally you'll find test code for the using google cloud services.
+- `/backend`: This folder contains all the code required to run the backend.
+Additionally, you'll find test code for using Google Cloud services.
-- `/databse`: This folder contains the ER diagram and table schema for creating a postgreSQL database locally and also some test data to insert into the database to have the frontend and backend work together.
+- `/database`: This folder contains the ER diagram and table schema for creating a PostgreSQL database locally and some test data to insert into the database to have the front-end and backend work together.

 ### Results and Presentation
-When the project was finished and deployed our stakeholders/clients said they were very pleased with how their website turned out.
-During our where the living atlas team and all the other teams showcased their own projects, the living atlas received many compliments.
+When the project was finished and deployed, our stakeholders/clients said they were very pleased with how their website turned out.
+During our presentation, where the Living Atlas team and all the other teams showcased their own projects, the Living Atlas received many compliments.
 Both the Living Atlas Map and Database teams are very proud of the work we produced.

 ### Future Work
 1. **Front-End**
 In future work, we plan to enhance the functionality of Living Atlas by enabling user login, which will allow users to securely access and manage their data.
-We also plan to enable file handling, which will allow users to upload and download data files in a variety of formats.
-In addition, we will enable filtering, which will enable users to sort and search data based on specific criteria.
+We also plan to enable file handling, allowing users to upload and download data files in various formats.
+In addition, we will enable filtering, which will allow users to sort and search data based on specific criteria.
 Finally, we plan to integrate a visualization map, which will provide users with an interactive map-based view of the data.

 2. **Back-End**
-For the future of the back end, we would want to create more card moderation tools/endpoints.
-This would include the ability to edit already existing cards and have an endpoint to verify admin users and to have those users be able to delete any card.
+For the future of the backend, we would like to create more card moderation tools/endpoints.
+This would include the ability to edit already existing cards, have an endpoint to verify admin users, and allow those users to delete any card.
 Another feature the backend would like to implement is the ability to view/download only files.
-Currently files are attached to cards which require a card to be made but we could add the feature of a file explorer page where all the files are listed, and the user can download any file they desire.
+Currently, files are attached to cards, which require a card to be made, but we could add the feature of a file explorer page where all the files are listed, and the user can download any file they desire.

 3. **Database**
-For the future of the database, all that will need to be done will be to manage the tables as needed, expanding and adding new tables if it is necessary to store more information.
+For the future of the database, all that will need to be done is to manage the tables as needed, expanding and adding new tables if it is necessary to store more information.
 The instance used to run the database will also need to be upgraded should a large number of people start using the app.

 4. **Misc.**
-This website is currently deployed on Netlify.com and it has a generic netlify link.
-A goal our team could work on in the future could be to get a custom domain and pair it with this deployed version of the site.
+This website is currently deployed on Netlify.com and has a generic Netlify link.
+A goal our team could work on in the future is to get a custom domain and pair it with this deployed version of the site.